The Earth Strikes Back edited by Richard T. Chizmar

 - Purchase it here

-- Published October 2003 (Earthlings Publications signed numbered limited edition)
+- Published October 2003 (Earthlings Publications hardcover signed, numbered and limited to 750 copies edition)

 - Finished reading it on November 15, 2008